Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

-Deformation theory of gauge theories is a systematic method to obtain a new gauge theory from a known gauge theory \cite{Barnich:1993vg}\cite{Barnich:1994db}\cite{Henneaux:1997bm}.
-Deformation theory in the BV formalism locally determines a nontrivial consistent interaction term $S_I$.
+The deformation theory of a gauge theory is a systematic method for obtaining a new gauge theory from a known one \cite{Barnich:1993vg, Barnich:1994db, Henneaux:1997bm}.
+Deformation theory within the BV formalism locally determines all possible nontrivial consistent interaction terms $S_I$.